Girls and families are given options when participating in the Girl

 Follow All Safety Guidelines: Girls and volunteers must

-included in eBudde.
+will be included in eBudde.